suit-wg/suit-mti/draft-moran-suit-mti-algorithms.md

 --- abstract

 This document specifies algorithm profiles for SUIT manifest parsers and authors to ensure better interoperability.
+These profiles apply specifically to a constrained node software update use case.

 --- middle

 #  Introduction

 Mandatory algorithms may change over time due to an evolving threat landscape.
 Algorithms are grouped into algorithm profiles to account for this.
 Profiles may be deprecated over time.
-SUIT will define three choices of MTI profile:
+SUIT will define four choices of MTI profile specifically for constrained node software update.
+These profiles are:

 * One Symmetric MTI profile
-* One "Current" Asymmetric MTI profile
+* Two "Current" Asymmetric MTI profiles
 * One "Future" Asymmetric MTI profile

+At least one MTI algorithm in each category MUST be FIPS qualified.

+Because SUIT presents an asymmetric communication profile, with powerful/complex manifest authors and constrined manifest recipients, the requirements for Recipients and Authors are different.

-Devices MAY choose which MTI profile they wish to implement.
+Recipients MAY choose which MTI profile they wish to implement.
 It is RECOMMENDED thaty they implement the "Future" Asymmetric MTI profile.
+Recipients MAY implement any number of other profiles.

-Devices MAY implement any number of other profiles.
+Authors MUST implement all MTI profiles.
+Authors MAY implement any number of other profiles.

-MTI algorithms must be FIPS qualified.
+Other use-cases of SUIT MAY define their own MTI algorithms.

 # Algorithms